Bohol is one of the most beautiful places in South East Asia when it comes to scenic beauty. It has lots to offer you throughout your stay.

 With its limestone foundation, the province of Bohol is also known as "Cave Country."
 There are more or less 30 caves found in each of its 47 towns and many of them still unexplored.
 Bohol got its name from the word boho, meaning "hole" from which spring water usually gush forth.

 DAUIS CHURCH in Dauis is 3 km from Tagbilaran City.
-It has a semi-modern façade while retaining the original Spanish architecture.
+It has a semi-modern façade at the front while retaining the original Baroque architecture in the rest of the church’s parts.
 The interior has lifelike murals painted on the ceiling.

 JAYCEE PROMENADE in Tagbilaran City is a promenade that juts into Tagbilaran Bay near the K of C reclamation area.